joeldmyers/cormen-algorithm-review/chapter_13/README.md

 3. Every leaf (nil / null) is black
 4. If a node is red, then both its children are black.
 5. For each node, all simple paths from the node to descendant leaves contain the same number of black nodes.

+We call the number of black nodes on any simple path from, but not including, a node x down to a leaf the **black-height** of the node.
+We define the black-height of a red-black tree to be the black-height of its root.